 How Does Debt Consolidation Work?

 If you're trying to pay off debt, it can feel like you are using a bucket to bail out a boat taking in water.
 You are not alone.
-The average U.S. household has $7,281 in credit card debt.
-If they carry a balance, it averages $15,609.
+The average U.S. household has $8,701 in credit card debt.
 But you don't have to be lost in a sea of debt.
 There are a variety of strategies to address your debt through consolidation.

 Debt consolidation allows you to reduce the stress of multiple payments and due dates by getting a lower, fixed-interest rate loan.
 The loan gives you funds to pay off the debts, so that you only have to make one monthly payment for the term of the loan.
 When considering how to consolidate debt, the idea is to pay less interest and/or get out of high-interest debt sooner than if you'd stayed the course with multiple lenders—and gain some peace of mind along the way.
 But with credit cards, car payments, student loans, mortgages, and medical bills, where should you start consolidating?“